Early Office Museum

 type on a flat surface with the ability to add columns of numbers.
 (See

-illustration top left.)
-A Billing Machine alone was $190; an Adding
+typical alternative billing machine.
+A Billing Machine alone was

 "Forty-Seven thousand and some odd more are doing their work the